MrMethor/adventure-test/README.md

-19.5.2021*
+Created:      19.8.2020
+Last change:  20.5.2021

-My first attempt on creating a video game
+My first attempt at creating a video game.
 It is inspired by old-school text based adventure games such as Zork or Adventure.
-All code is written in pure C.
+All code is written in C.

-It's something made without any exerience in programming, so don't judge it too harsly.
+It's something made with very little exerience in programming and is more of a curiosity than an actual project.

-(commands aren't case sensitive)
 Available commands:

-North
+North                \
-South
+South                 \
-West
+West                   \
 East                    - Movement
-Nortwest
+Nortwest               /
-Northeast
+Northeast             /
-Southwest
+Southwest            /
-Southeast
+Southeast           /
 take / grab / get     - Take something from the room you are in to your inventory drop / put            - Put something to the room you are in from yout inventory read                  - Read an item